gravitycircle/scaffold/README.md

 **Past Changes:**

- - Refactored php/mailer.php file to accept and verify forms.
-Made to be reusable.
- - Refactored the 'lasso' directive under config.js.
-Made to be, again, reusable.
- - Refactored the form field directives for easy scripting, main.php will also be refactored.
- - _seo/ folder updated for easy metadata coding.
- - Deployed for live testing on test server for CORS - related adjustments.

-**Framework Changes:**
  - Refactored _data structure into a more staggered non-CMS data management system.
  - JS files are all minified into 3 files: library.js, config.js and script.js.
 These files do not exist, they are made on the fly.
  - Note: Need to further optimize minification.